 The following is a Plus Edition article written by and copyright by Dick Eastman.

-For nearly two decades, genealogists have been enthusiastic buyers of genealogy data CDs.
+For about two decades, genealogists have been enthusiastic buyers of genealogy data CDs.
 At least, looking in my storage area in the basement confirms that I have been an enthusiastic buyer!
-I have several hundred CDs stored in a large box, most of which haven't been touched in years.
+I have several hundred genealogy data CDs stored in a large box, most of which haven't been touched in years.

 I assume that most other genealogists have also been purchasing CDs.
-I know the CD-ROM disks from Ancestry.com, (formerly Broderbund with CDs designed to be read by earlier versions of Family Tree Maker), FamilySearch, HeritageQuest, Genealogical Publishing Company, Heritage Books, Family Chronicle, S&N Genealogy Supplies in England, Archive CD Books (from several countries), and dozens of other companies and societies have sold thousands of copies.
+I know the CD-ROM disks from Ancestry.com, (formerly Broderbund, with CDs designed to be read by earlier versions of Family Tree Maker), FamilySearch, HeritageQuest, Genealogical Publishing Company, Heritage Books, Family Chronicle, New England Historic Genealogical Society, Progeny Software, S&N Genealogy Supplies in England, Archive CD Books (from several countries), and dozens of other companies and societies have sold thousands of copies.
 In addition, I see dozens of independent genealogy CD-ROM disks offered for sale on eBay; most are apparently produced by one-person businesses.
-Prices vary widely, but $20 to $50 US seems to be the price range for most genealogy CDs with a few others at higher or lower prices.
+Prices vary widely, but $10 to $50 US seems to be the price range for most genealogy CDs with a few others at higher or lower prices.

 Shouldn't we be accessing genealogy information online instead of on CD-ROM disks?